mesoshq/vagrant-cluster-coreos/README.md

 cd vagrant-cluster-coreos
 ```

+If you want to use the `cloud-config` mechanism, rename the `user-data.template` file to `user-data` and edit the file according to the [CoreOS docs](https://coreos.com/os/docs/latest/cloud-config.html).

 3) Startup and SSH

 The VirtualBox provider is the default Vagrant provider.
 Use this if you are unsure.